 Being picked up is not a natural experience for a rabbit.
 Unlike many animal parents, such as cats and dogs, rabbit mothers don't pick up their kits and carry them around.
 The only time a rabbit would experience this type of movement is if a predator attacks them!

-For a rabbit to be comfortable with being picked up, it must learn through positive experiences that being lifted isn't something that causes harm.
+For a rabbit to be comfortable with being picked up, they must learn through positive experiences that being lifted isn't something that causes harm.
 This should start when they are just as few weeks old as part of socialisation.
 The person caring for the young litter should get them used to being touched and picked up so they grow up thinking that it is normal and nothing to be worried about.

 Unfortunately many baby rabbits miss out on this socialisation before they go to their new home, or they may have bad experiences later on that make them fear being picked up.
 When a rabbit kicks out and tries to stop you picking him up, it's because he is frightened.